HI, I'M GRETA

-You know the type of therapists they show on TV or in the movies?
-The therapists who only ask you, “how does that make you feel?” and only speak in dull voices that would make anyone fall asleep?
-I can assure you – I am definitely not that type of therapist!
+I'm the total opposite of the therapists they show on TV or in the movies.
+You know, the ones who ask, “how does that make you feel?” and only speak in dull voices that would make anyone fall asleep.

 I am personable, genuine, and laid-back.
 I’m known to those around me as the enthusiastic but warm personality that makes it easy to talk about anything, which makes me a pretty good fit to be a therapist.

 I talk so casually during sessions that you’ll feel like we’ve met before.
 I’ll ask you about what’s been going on and how you’re experiencing it.
-I’ll ask you how your much-needed girls night went this past weekend, or how far you made it into that book you wanted to read.
+We'll talk about how your much-needed girls night went last weekend, or how far you made it into that book you wanted to read.
 I genuinely want to know how you’ve been doing.
 I’m not afraid to talk about the hard or awkward stuff, and I’m also not afraid to let you know when you’re limiting yourself.

 When you work with me, I help you lay all of the “puzzle pieces” of your life out and then we look at the big picture together.
 We’ll look the things that are holding you back and create plans to overcome them.
 One-by-one, I’ll help you put all the pieces back together again to form the picture you set out to draw for yourself in the first place.